Actindo-AG/Documentation/Payments/Integration/01_ManageConnection.md

 ## Disable PSP connection

-Once a connection has been created, you cannot delete it because of potential dependencies in the existing database.
+Once a connection has been and is in use, you cannot delete it because of potential dependencies in the existing database.
 Nevertheless, you can disable the connection if you no longer use it.
 You can disable several active connections at a time.

 #### Prerequisites